arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-30-emacs-bookmarks.md

 One is `edit-bookmark`.
-Run it, and you will enter `bmenu`, a Dired-like environment: just like with Dired you can create, filter, select, delete, modify and manipulate files, with `edit-bookmark` you can do the same, with Bookmarks.
+Run it, and you will enter `bmenu`, a Dired-like environment: just like Dired lets you create, filter, select, delete, modify and manipulate files, `edit-bookmark` lets you do the same with Bookmarks.
 Here are some keybindings you can use:

 | Keybinding | What is does                                                 |